DrKJeff16/project.nvim/CONTRIBUTING.md

 return Foo
 ```

-If any fields are defined, please include them:
+If any fields are defined, preferably define them as below:

 ```lua
 -- A table that contains `foo` and more